bytetorrent-plus/bytetorrent-plus/README.md

 It's worth noting that the Torrent on the ByteTorrent blockchain does not need to specify Tracker information, it will use ByteTrade DHT Tracker.
 Unlike BitTorrent, after making Torrent, you need to post Torrent's info_hash to the ByteTrade chain to prove that you are the author of this content.
 At the same time you need to specify:

-1. Creator:  User name of the content creator on the ByteTrade network
+1. Publisher:  User name of the content Publisher on the ByteTrade network
 2. Amount:  The copyright fee that downloaders need to pay to download this content.
 In order to facilitate calculation, Amount needs to be a multiple of Piece.
 3. Percent:  It is the percentage of the publisher’s share of the copyright fee paid by downloaders.
 It's an integer between 0-10000, the default is 8000.
 We recommend using this value.
 It means that after a downloader downloads a video, he can earn back the cost of downloading the video by uploading another 5 copies, so this video is equivalent to be free for him.